oracle-livelabs/spatial-graph/spatial-studio/slr-load-data/slr-load-data.md

-# Load and Prepare Data
+# Load and prepare data

 ## Introduction